Handshake (computing): WPA2 wireless

 The WPA2 standard for wireless uses a four-way handshake defined in IEEE 802.11i-2004.

 Dial-up access modems

-One classic example of handshaking is that of dial-up modems, which typically negotiate communication parameters for a brief period when a connection is first established, and there after use those parameters to provide optimal information transfer over the channel as a function of its quality and capacity.
+One classic example of handshaking is that of dial-up modems, which typically negotiate communication parameters for a brief period when a connection is first established, and thereafter use those parameters to provide optimal information transfer over the channel as a function of its quality and capacity.
 The "squealing" (which is actually a sound that changes in pitch 100 times every second) noises made by some modems with speaker output immediately after a connection is established are in fact the sounds of modems at both ends engaging in a handshaking procedure; once the procedure is completed, the speaker might be silenced, depending on the settings of operating system or the application controlling the modem.

 Serial "Hardware Handshaking"

 This frequently used term describes the use of RTS and CTS signals over a serial interconnection.
 It is, however, not quite correct; it's not a true form of handshaking, and is better described as flow control.